Drag files or click to select

 Technical Features of JFIF and PNG

-- Mandatory APP0 marker - JFIF format identifier at the beginning of the file
+- Mandatory APP0 marker - JFIF identifier at the beginning of the file containing the "JFIF\0" string

 - YCbCr color space - standard color representation for JPEG